grpandurangipwc/test-repo/README.md

 # test-repo

-Welcome to Google Cloud Shell, a tool for managing resources hosted on Google Cloud Platform!
+WELCOME to Google Cloud Shell, a tool for managing resources hosted on Google Cloud Platform!
 The machine comes pre-installed with the Google Cloud SDK and other popular developer tools.

-Your 5GB home directory will persist across sessions, but the VM is ephemeral and will be reset approximately 20 minutes after your session ends.
+Your 10GB home directory will persist across sessions, but the VM is ephemeral and will be reset approximately 40 minutes after your session ends.
 No system-wide change will persist beyond that.

 Type "gcloud help" to get help on using Cloud SDK.
 For more examples, visit https://cloud.google.com/shell/docs/quickstart and https://cloud.google.com/shell/docs/examples